 If you don't find yourself using much data these days, T-Mobile's new T-Mobile Connect plan lets you spend just $15 a month for 2GB of data.
 But if you'd prefer a plan without as many restrictions, Verizon offers a more compelling individual cell phone plan, costing $55 a month for 5GB.

 Prepaid customers should take advantage of Verizon's supersized prepaid plans, which deliver 15GB of data for $45 a month and include loyalty discounts the longer you stick with the carrier.
 Visible's discounts on multiple lines of unlimited data should appeal to families looking for a low-cost plan.
-AT&T is also offering a discount on its unlimited data for prepaid customers through mid-October.
-If you make frequent international trips, Google Fi lets you use your data at no extra cost when you’re overseas.
+And Metro by T-Mobile offers the best unlimited plan for individual prepaid customers.

 The best cell phone plans